paul-reiners/backend-system-car-website/pricing-service/README.md

 ## Instructions

-#### TODOs
+#### DONEs

-- Convert the Pricing Service to be a microservice.
+- Converted the Pricing Service to be a microservice.
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID
+- Added an additional test to check whether the application appropriately generates a price for a given vehicle ID

 #### Run the code